Bullinger Bollinger, Bullinger, Bolinger, Ballinger....

 The Bollinger Coat of Arms Originally out of Bremgarten

-A predominate Black Mill Wheel on Shield of Gold, indicates tradesmen, millers and goldsmiths.
+A predominate Black Mill Rind on Shield of Gold, indicates tradesmen, millers and goldsmiths.

 Helmet of silver means purity, peace and justice.